microsoft/typespec/docs/extending-cadl/create-decorators.md

 - JS function is not prefixed with `$`.
 For a decorator called `@decorate` the JS function must be called `$decoratate`
 - JS function is not in the same namespace as the the `extern dec`
 - Error is only showing in the IDE?
-Restart the Cadl server or the IDE.
+Restart the TypeSpec server or the IDE.

 You can use `--trace bind.js.decorator` to log debug information about decorator loading in JS file that should help pinning down which of those is the issue.